Meet the Dorm Heads

 Boys Dorm

-Ms. Jackson, who previously served as head of Howe Hall, teaches English, is the assistant varsity girls soccer and basketball coach, works with SPECTRUM, and serves as the director of gender & sexuality in the Center for Diversity, Equity & Inclusion.
+Ms. Jackson, who has also served as head of Howe Hall, teaches English, and serves as an associate director in the Center for Inclusive Excellence and Belonging.

 Boys Dorm